thacherT1D/fishToZsh/README.md

 In your .zshrc file set the theme ex.
 `ZSH_THEME=cobalt2`
-You can find more themes on the [wiki]().
+You can find more themes on the [wiki](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes).

 **Getting the most out of ZSH is all about the packages:**
 * Still in your `./zshrc` file, scroll down to find the plugins section
 * To add useful plugins to your ZSH, edit the plugin text to match the line below:
 `plugins=(git node npm bower brew osx z)`
-Many more plugins are available, you can find the full list on the [wiki]().
+Many more plugins are available, you can find the full list on the [wiki](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins).

 **Fonts and Colors:**
 cobalt2 and other themes require Powerline fonts
 * Download the fonts as a zip file from github [here](https://github.com/powerline/fonts)
 * Unzip the file
 * cd into where the unzipped file is, then run `./install.sh` to install the powerline fonts
-* go into your iTerm settings > profiles tab > text tab, check the the under **Font** and **Non-ASCII Font** choose Roboto Mono for Powerline for both
+* go into your iTerm preferences > profiles tab > text tab, check the the under **Font** and **Non-ASCII Font** choose Roboto Mono for Powerline for both
-* still in iTerm settings > profiles tab > colors tab, on the bottom right of the window, click on the "Color Presets" drop down and select "Import..." navigate to the "Cobalt2-iterm-master" folder you downloaded and select the "cobalt2.itermcolors" file
+* still in iTerm prefences > profiles tab > colors tab, on the bottom right of the window, click on the "Color Presets" drop down and select "Import..." navigate to the "Cobalt2-iterm-master" folder you downloaded and select the "cobalt2.itermcolors" file
 * restart iTerm
 * to check that powerline fonts have been installed correctly copy the following command to your terminal: echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699".
 The result should look like this: